Volodymyr Zelenskyy: 2019 presidential campaign

-Prior to the elections, Zelenskyy presented a team that included former finance minister Oleksandr Danylyuk and others.
+Before the elections, Zelenskyy presented a team that included former finance minister Oleksandr Danylyuk and others.
 During the campaign, concerns were raised over his links to the oligarch Ihor Kolomoyskyi, a billionaire businessman who had gained control of the 1+1 Media Group in 2010.
-The group operates eight Ukrainian TV channels and broadcast the Servant of the People TV series from 2015 until 2019, featuring Zelenskyy in a comedian role as a national president.
+The group operates eight Ukrainian TV channels and broadcast the Servant of the People TV series from 2015 until 2019, featuring Zelenskyy playing the President of Ukraine.

-President Poroshenko and his supporters claimed that Zelenskyy's victory would benefit Russia.
+Poroshenko and his supporters claimed that Zelenskyy's victory would benefit Russia.
 On 19 April 2019 at Olimpiyskiy National Sports Complex presidential debates were held in the form of a show.
 In his introductory speech, Zelenskyy acknowledged that in 2014 he voted for Poroshenko, but "I was mistaken.
 We were mistaken.
 We voted for one Poroshenko, but received another.
-The first appears when there are video cameras, the other Petro sends Medvedchuk privietiki (greetings) to Moscow".
-Although Zelenskyy initially said he would only serve a single term, he walked back this promise in May 2021, saying he had not yet made up his mind.
+The first appears when there are video cameras, the other Petro sends Medvedchuk privietiki (greetings) to Moscow."
+Although Zelenskyy initially said he would serve only a single term, he walked back this promise in May 2021, saying he had not yet made up his mind.

 Zelenskyy stated that as president he would develop the economy and attract investment to Ukraine through "a restart of the judicial system" and restoring confidence in the state.
-He also proposed a tax amnesty and a 5 per cent flat tax for big business which could be increased "in dialogue with them and if everyone agrees".
+He also proposed a tax amnesty and a 5-per-cent flat tax for big business which could be increased "in dialogue with them and if everyone agrees".
 According to Zelenskyy, if people would notice that his new government "works honestly from the first day", they would start paying their taxes.

-Zelenskyy clearly won the first round of elections on 31 March 2019.
-In the second round, on 21 April 2019, he received 73 per cent of the vote to Poroshenko's 25 per cent, and was elected President of Ukraine.
+Zelenskyy achieved a plurality of the electorate (30%) in the first round of elections on 31 March 2019.
+In the second round, on 21 April 2019, he received 73 percent of the vote to Poroshenko's 25 percent in the biggest landslide victory in Ukrainian presidential elections and was elected President of Ukraine.
 Polish president Andrzej Duda was one of the first European leaders to congratulate Zelenskyy.
 French president Emmanuel Macron received Zelenskyy at the Élysée Palace in Paris on 12 April 2019.
 On 22 April, U.S. president Donald Trump congratulated Zelenskyy on his victory over the telephone.
-European Commission president Jean Claude Juncker and European Council president Donald Tusk also issued a joint letter of congratulations and stated that the European Union (EU) will work to speed up the implementation of the remainder of the EU-Ukraine Association Agreement, including the Deep and Comprehensive Free Trade Area.
+European Commission president Jean Claude Juncker and European Council president Donald Tusk also issued a joint letter of congratulations and stated that the European Union (EU) will work to speed up the implementation of the remainder of the EU–Ukraine Association Agreement, including the Deep and Comprehensive Free Trade Area.